amitbhardwaj144/DroneShuttle_Project/README.md

-# Drone Shuttles Ltd. Project Deployement on AWS Cloud
+# Drone Shuttles Ltd. Project Deployment on AWS Cloud
 ### Welcome to the DroneShuttle Project Readme text, this is file is to give you a referrence on where to start, what to read.

 ### Architecture Design